jjschubert/movie-library/README.md

 _Duration: Weekend Project_

 This is a visual movie library that displays a movie poster, title, description, and a list of genres for movies in a database.
-Users could use this tool to track the movies they own or have seen.
+Users can view details, add new movies to the database, and search all movies by title or genre.

 ## ScreenShot